Risk Factors Dashboard

 We anticipate that operating expenses related to the development and direct-sale commercialization of medical device products will have an adverse impact on our near-term operating results and financial position, and they may not be effective.

-In fiscal 2022, we established a field sales team to sell our radial access and thrombectomy medical device products directly to healthcare providers in the U.S. Our SG&A expenses increased by 11% in fiscal 2023 and 53% in fiscal 2022, compared to the respective prior-year periods, primarily due to personnel and other investments in our direct sales initiatives.
-We currently expect SG&A expense to increase further in fiscal 2024, reflecting continued investment in direct-sales and support personnel.
+In fiscal 2022, we established a field sales team to sell our radial access and thrombectomy medical device products directly to healthcare providers in the U.S. Our SG&A expenses increased from $30.7 million in fiscal 2021, the year before we established our medical device direct sales team, to $56.8 million in fiscal 2024, with much of the increase due to personnel and other investments in our direct sales initiatives.
+We currently expect SG&A expenses to remain at their fiscal 2024 levels or higher.

 In addition to the operating expenses associated with product development and direct-sale commercialization activities, such activities are subject to risks of failure that are inherent in the development and commercialization of new medical technologies or products and establishment of a new sales force.
 There can be no assurance that we will be successful in developing new technologies or products, or in commercializing any such technologies or products through direct sales, or otherwise.
 Even if we are successful in developing and commercializing new technologies or products, there can be no assurance that gross profits from their sales will exceed our operating expenses related to their development and commercialization.